weaviate/weaviate-io/developers/weaviate/search/generative.md

 </details>

-## Run a grouped task search
+## Grouped task search

-Grouped task search returns a single response that includes all of the query results.
+Grouped task search returns one response that includes all of the query results.
 By default grouped task search uses all object `properties` in the prompt.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">